In a previous exercise in the last section, you determined that the event I0011 was derived from another Event, E0006.

 To publish the new result to the Tracker, go to the Portal Operations panel Administration / Manage and check the Portal Operations Publish radio button:

-In the dialog, move everything from the Available to the Selected box and click the Ok button to submit a job to publish the result.
+In the dialog, move everything from the Available to the Selected box and click the Confirm button to submit a job to publish the result.

-Verify in the Job List that the job completes successfully.
+Verify in the Job List that the job is completed successfully.

 Test & Feedback

-When the published job has been completed, you can return to the Tracker and refresh the Event List for Customer to see that the Severity Event E0006 with Severity Reject Root now has a count of 0.
-Instead, we now have a new occurrence of the same event with a Severity Warning and a count of 8
+When the published job has been completed, you can return to the Portal State and the Event List for Customer to see that the Event E0006 with Disposition Full discard and Impact Critical now has a count of 0.
+Instead, we now have a new occurrence of the same event with a Disposition Retain, Impact Advisory and a count of 5.

 If you're happy with the result, then commit your changes to the Repository.